 1.f.
 Technical staff representation (either an animal health or an animal care technician );

 1.g.
-At least one, and preferably two person(s), representing community interests and concerns, who has (have) had no affiliation with The Neuro or McGill, and who has (have) not been involved in animal use for research, teaching or testing for at least one year; community representation must be ensured for all ACC activities throughout the year;
+At least one, and preferably two person(s), representing community interests and concerns, who has (have) had no affiliation with the MNI or McGill, and who has (have) not been involved in animal use for research, teaching or testing for at least one year; community representation must be ensured for all ACC activities throughout the year;

 1.h.
 The Director of the McGill Animal Compliance Office or delegate and

 1.i.
-The Neuro full-time ACC administrator and The Neuro compliance officer.
+The MNI full-time ACC administrator and MNI compliance officer.

-In order to avoid potential conflicts of interests, The Neuro ACC Chair must not be directly involved in the management of the institutional animal facilities, nor be the facility clinical veterinarian(s), and should not be involved in the preparation of a significant number of the protocols to be reviewed by the committee
+In order to avoid potential conflicts of interests, the MNI ACC Chair must not be directly involved in the management of the institutional animal facilities, nor be the facility clinical veterinarian(s), and should not be involved in the preparation of a significant number of the protocols to be reviewed by the committee.

-The Neuro ACC administrator supports the ACC by ensuring that animal use protocols are well managed in the electronic protocol management system, Darwin, that committee minutes and reports are promptly produced and distributed, that all exchanges between the ACC and animal users are well documented and filed in a timely manner, and that animal users and ACC members are provided with necessary information.
-The Neuro compliance officer is responsible for The Neuro Post-Approval Monitoring Program (PAM) and all other Neuro compliance functions.
+The MNI ACC administrator supports the ACC by ensuring that animal use protocols are well managed in the electronic protocol management system, Darwin, that committee minutes and reports are promptly produced and distributed, that all exchanges between the ACC and animal users are well documented and filed in a timely manner, and that animal users and ACC members are provided with necessary information.
+The MNI compliance officer is responsible for the MNI Post-Approval Monitoring Program (PAM) and all other MNI compliance functions.

 2.a.
 Stop any procedure if it considers that unnecessary distress or pain is being experienced by an animal.